Sorority Row

 Sorority Row is a 2009 American slasher film directed by Stewart Hendler and written by Josh Stolberg and Pete Goldfinger.
-It is a remake of the 1982 film The House on Sorority Row, and stars Briana Evigan, Leah Pipes, Rumer Willis, Jamie Chung, Margo Harshman, Audrina Patridge, and Carrie Fisher.
+It is a remake of the 1982 film The House on Sorority Row, and stars Briana Evigan, Leah Pipes, Rumer Willis, Jamie Chung, Margo Harshman, Audrina Patridge in her feature film debut, and Carrie Fisher.
 The film follows a group of sorority sisters who cover up the accidental death of a fellow sister after a prank goes horribly wrong; eight months later, a masked killer begins stalking and murdering the girls on the night of their graduation for their role in the cover up.

 Sorority Row was theatrically released in the United States on September 11, 2009, by Summit Entertainment.
-The film received negative reviews from critics, although the performances of the cast were praised, and grossed $27.2 million worldwide on a budget of $12.5 million.
+The film was panned by critics, although the performances of the cast were praised, and grossed $27.2 million worldwide on a budget of $12.5 million.

 Plot

 Rosman University students and Theta Pi sorority sisters Cassidy, Jessica, Ellie, Claire, Chugs, and Megan attend a party to celebrate their senior year, during which they pull a prank on Garrett, Chugs' brother and Megan's boyfriend, as revenge for his infidelity.
 As part of the prank, Chugs gives Garrett B-12 vitamins, telling him that they are roofies, and Megan fakes her death, leading to Garrett and the girls leaving for the steel mine to dump her body.
 However, he stabs her with a tire iron, inadvertently killing her.
 The group throws Megan's body and the tire iron down a mine shaft before vowing never to discuss the incident again, though Cassidy and Ellie are reluctant.

 Eight months later, on the day of graduation, the girls all receive a text message from an anonymous person containing an image of a robed arm holding a bloodied tire iron.
-They initially suspect Garrett, but Chugs insists he has changed and is not mentally competent after the incident.
-Amidst this, Megan's younger sister Maggie arrives at the university to honor her sister's memory.
+They initially suspect Garrett, but Chugs insists he has changed and is not mentally competent afterward.
+Amidst this, Megan's younger sister, Maggie, arrives at the university to honor her memory.
 Later, a hooded individual murders Chugs, her psychiatrist, Joanna - a sorority sister who overheard Claire and Jessica discussing Megan's death - and Claire's boyfriend Mickey, the last of which Ellie witnesses.

 As Cassidy, Claire, Jessica, and Ellie regroup, they receive a text containing a video of Megan's death and a message demanding they return to the steel mine or else the video will be sent to the police.
 When the girls arrive, they encounter a guilt-ridden Garrett, who has cut his wrists.
-Still believing he is sending the texts, Jessica runs him over with her car, only to learn he also received the texts.
+Still believing he is sending the texts, Jessica runs him over with her car, only to learn he had also received them.
 Ellie fears Megan is still alive and seeking revenge.
-The girls lower Cassidy down the mine shaft they threw Megan's body into to confirm that she is still dead, but she finds a message written in blood saying, "Theta Pi must die" instead of Megan's body.
+The girls lower Cassidy down into the mine shaft where they threw Megan's body to confirm that she is still dead, but Cassidy finds a message written in blood saying, "Theta Pi must die" instead of Megan's body.